Wine Regions: Old, New & Emerging Regions Around The World

 The country’s cool climate and diverse geography create the perfect conditions for grape cultivation, particularly in regions such as Marlborough, Hawke’s Bay, and Central Otago.

-Sauvignon Blanc is the country’s most famous and successful varietal, with its vibrant and zesty flavours.
+Sauvignon Blanc is the country’s most famous and successful varietal, with its vibrant and zesty flavors.

 New Zealand also produces excellent Pinot Noir, Chardonnay, and Riesling, among other varieties.